 A guide to Cycling in the Clare Valley

-The Clare Valley is a cyclists haven, with plenty of trails to ride including the famous Riesling Trail, and the Clare Classic cycling event held in April.
+The Clare Valley is a cyclists' haven, with plenty of trails to ride including the famous Riesling Trail.

-The Mawson Trail is 900kms in length and runs all the way from Blinman in the Flinders Ranges to the Adelaide Hills.
+As one of the longest trails in South Australia, the Mawson Trail is 900kms in length and runs all the way from Blinman in the Flinders Ranges to Lobethal in the Adelaide Hills.
 It passes through Burra via White Hut Road into Clare and then down to Riverton, and is designed for mountain biking, particularly in the sections north of Burra.

 The Shamus Liptrop Cycling Trail runs from Halbury to Balaklava for 10kms.
 It is named after a local cyclist born in Halbury in 1992, who unfortunately suffered a cycling accident and died as a result at the age of 19.
 The trail was constructed along a disused railway line so is flat and relatively easy.